ruby-hacking-guide/ruby-hacking-guide.github.com/gc.md

 Since the substance of an object is a struct, managing objects means managing that structs.
-Of course the non-pointer objects like @Fixnum Symbol nil true false@ are exceptions, but I won't always describe about it to prevent descriptions from being redundant.
+Of course the non-pointer objects like `Fixnum Symbol nil true false` are exceptions, but I won't always describe about it to prevent descriptions from being redundant.